DukeRobotics/robosub-ros/README.md

 #### Executing Build Script
 We use a custom build script that simplifies the process of building and overlaying catkin workspaces.

-To build our workspaces for ROS, in the `robosub-ros` directory, execute
+To build our workspaces for ROS, in the `~/dev/robosub-ros` directory, execute
 ```bash
 ./build.sh <workspace>
 ```